-Read our latest blog written by our Managing Director, Caroline Woofenden, on the changing nature of Britain’s high street.
+Read our latest blog written by our Managing Director, Caroline Woffenden, on the changing nature of Britain’s high street.

 I have gravitated to the world of retail my entire 20-year PR career, with my first PR accounts the then-Woolworths and Tammy Girl brands, moving onto the retail giants of M&S, Tesco, Sainsburys and B&Q before supporting the likes of retail shopping centres and high street independents more recently.
 Retail offers a changing and dynamic field but never have the struggles of our humble high street been more considered than they are today.